 Liquidity risk is the risk that the Company will not be able to meet its financial obligations and commitments as they fall due.
 The Company's approach is to ensure that it will have sufficient cash and credit facilities to meet its liabilities when due, under normal and stressed circumstances.
-As at December 31, 2015, the Company's financial obligations and commitments consisted of accounts payable and accrued expenses totaling \$61,745 (December 31, 2014 - \$66,154) and dividends payable totaling \$119,155 (December 31, 2014 - \$289,510) all of which are due within normal trade terms of generally 30 days.
-The Company also has a bank line of credit that is repayable on demand and had a balance outstanding of \$14,860,000 as at December 31, 2015 (December 31, 2014 - \$9,540,000).
+As at December 31, 2016, the Company's financial obligations and commitments consisted of accounts payable and accrued liabilities totaling \$92,866 (December 31, 2015 - \$61,745) and dividends payable totaling \$390,613 (December 31, 2015 - \$119,155) all of which are due within normal trade terms of generally 30 days.
+The Company also has a bank line of credit that is repayable on demand and had a balance outstanding of \$nil as at December 31, 2016 (December 31, 2015 - \$14,860,000).

 To mitigate its liquidity risk, the Company targets to maintain significant committed borrowing facilities from its bank for credit room within a range between 10% to 15% of net assets.
-As at December 31, 2015, the Company's committed borrowing facilities represented approximately 13% of net assets (December 31, 2014 - 15% of net assets).
+As at December 31, 2016, the Company's committed borrowing facilities represented approximately 15% of net assets (December 31, 2015 - 13% of net assets).
 In addition, the Company has policies in place that can restrict the total amount of share redemptions.
 Those restrictions permit share redemptions to be funded through the normal repayment of the mortgages receivable.